Johnathan Abram

-Johnathan Jauquez Abram (born October 25, 1996) is an American football free safety for the Seattle Seahawks of the National Football League (NFL).
+Johnathan Jauquez Abram (born October 25, 1996) is an American professional football safety.
 He played college football at Mississippi State and Georgia and went to high school at East Marion High School where he played high school football for the East Marion Eagles.

 College career

 A 2-star recruit, Abram committed to Georgia on November 1, 2014.
 Following his freshman season at Georgia, Abram announced that he would be transferring out.
-After transferring to Jones County Junior College, Abram received a scholarship from the University of Georgia again, four months after leaving.
+After transferring to Jones College, Abram received a scholarship from the University of Georgia again, four months after leaving.
 On December 16, 2016, Abram announced that he would be playing football at Mississippi State for his final 2 years of college eligibility.
 He also took snaps at linebacker in high school, so, they considered whether they should move him and take snaps there instead, at Mississippi State.
-Following his senior year at Mississippi State where he led the team with 93 tackles, Abram was named to the first-team All-SEC by the media and to the second-team by the coaches.
+Following his senior year at Mississippi State where he led the team with 93 tackles, Abram was named to the first-team All-Southeastern Conference by the media and to the second-team by the coaches.
 Abram was also invited to the 2019 Senior Bowl under San Francisco 49ers head coach Kyle Shanahan.